- EverEverything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 This also works for cherries, but you may want to pit them before freezing them.

-Start with the freshest berries you can get.
-Look for plump, full berries with a good color.
-I've used blueberries as an example, but these directions would equally well for any other berry (blackberries, raspberries, strawberries, etc.) See the picking tips page for other berries.
+Start with the freshest blueberries you can get.
+Look for plump, full blueberries with a good color.
+I've used blueberries as an example, but these directions would equally well for any similar berry (saskatoons, aronia, etc.) See the picking tips page for other berries.

 Pop them into the coldest part of the freezer, or the quick freeze shelf, if your freezer has one!